mitre/caldera/README.md

 # CALDERA

+CALDERA is a cyber security framework designed to easily run autonomous breach-and-simulation exercises.

-CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).
-It is currently an active research project at MITRE.
+It is built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/) and is an active research project at MITRE.

-CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
-Full documentation for this system can be found on [ReadTheDocs](https://caldera.readthedocs.io/en/latest/), as well as by clicking on the `Docs` tab within the C2 UI.
+The framework consists of two components:

+1) **The core system**.
+This is the framework code, consisting of what is available in this repository.
+Included is an asynchronous command-and-control (C2) server with a REST API and a web interface.
+2) **Plugins**.
+These are separate repositories that hang off of the core framework, providing additional functionality.
+Examples include agents, GUI interfaces, collections of TTPs and more.

 ## Requirements

+These requirements are for the computer running the core framework:

+* Any Linux or MacOS
 * Python 3.6.1+
-* Google Chrome is our only supported/tested browser
+* Google Chrome or Safari are our only supported browsers

-Additionally, this code (the C2 server) is intended to be run on Linux or MacOS.
-The agents - which connect to the C2 - can run on Windows, Linux and MacOS.
+* Recommended hardware to run on is 8GB+ RAM and 2+ CPUs

 ## Installation

 Start by cloning this repository recursively, passing the desired version/release in x.x.x format.
 This will pull all available [plugins](https://caldera.readthedocs.io/en/latest/What-is-a-plugin.html).
 ```
 git clone https://github.com/mitre/caldera.git --recursive --branch x.x.x
 ```